Kornmarkt (Frankfurt am Main): The Kornmarkt in classicist Frankfurt

 Even after the end of the international book trade and the shift of the city center from the Altstadt to the Neustadt, the Kornmarkt remained a residential area of the upper class.
 The house Zum Großen Korb, built in the 18th century, was considered one of the most beautiful buildings on the street.
 In 1788, the Große Stalburg was sold to the German Reformed congregation, which subsequently demolished it the following year to make way for their new church, built by Georg Friedrich Mack and Salins de Montfort.

 The neighboring house Liebeneck (Großer Kornmarkt 15) was occupied by the Schönemann banking family, whose daughter Lili engaged with Johann Wolfgang Goethe in 1775, who grew up a few streets away.
 On Große Sandgasse, a street branching off from Kornmarkt, stood the house Zum Goldenen Kopf, since 1777 the residence of the Brentano family, Bettina's birthplace, and the house where her mother Maximiliane died.
 In the neighboring house was the Naumann'sche Druckerei, responsible for producing the stamps for the Thurn and Taxis Post Office.

 In the 19th century, the Bethmann banking family, renowned alongside the Rothschilds as one of the most influential banking dynasties in Frankfurt, constructed their prestigious main bank building on the corner of Schöppengasse and Buchgasse.

-Between November 6, 1848, and January 9, 1849, the Frankfurt National Assembly took up residence in the German Reformed Church.
+Between 6 November 1848, and 9 January 1849, the Frankfurt National Assembly took up residence in the German Reformed Church.
 During this time, the Paulskirche, their designated meeting place, was undergoing renovation.
 The Kornmarkt thus became the venue for 40 sessions of the first freely elected German parliament.

 During the Free City period, the building at Großer Kornmarkt 12, located opposite the Reformed Church, served as the seat of the city-state's Court of Appeal.